 However, many of these efforts will be in vain if people in all walks of life do not challenge the misconceptions which surround student finance.

 We now all have a duty to make sure we go out into our communities and into the media and make sure that young people know the facts.
 Whatever our views on the reforms of higher education, we cannot any longer let party politics get in the way of the aspirations and futures of our young people.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.